TIC3001-Archive/tic3001-ay2122s2-13/README.md

 ### Example

-`java -jar NoelLim/KWIC.jar ./sample_test_cases/Test1/Titles1.txt ./sample_test_cases/Test1/Ignored1.txt ./sample_test_cases/Test1/Titles1.txt ./sample_test_cases/Test1/Required1.txt`
+`java -jar NoelLim/KWIC.jar ./sample_test_cases/TestCase1/ListOfFiles1.in`

 ## Output

-Output file is in the same parent folder as input file and file name is appended with "-output".
+Output file is in the same parent folder as input file and file name "ActualOutput" suffixed with test case code.